Francisco Mejía Player Props: Rays vs. Rangers

 - Mejia has driven in a run in 13 games this season (30.2%), including two games with multiple runs batted in.

-- In 18 of 43 games this season, he has scored, and four of those games included multiple runs.
+- In 41.9% of his games this season, he has scored at least once.
+And he's had four games with multiple runs (9.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.